 September is National Suicide Prevention Month: Recognizing warning signs and identifying treatment options

-September, National Suicide Prevention Month, is an important chance for each of us to understand how suicidal thoughts can be identified, prevented, and treated.
-The resounding theme of National Suicide Prevention Month is the importance of providing support and compassion to those dealing with mental health conditions or life circumstances that may leave them vulnerable to suicidal thoughts and self-harm.
+The resounding theme of National Suicide Prevention Month is to provide support and compassion to those struggling with mental health conditions or life circumstances that leave them vulnerable to suicidal thoughts and self-harm.
 By remaining vigilant and empathetic, we can all do more to help prevent suicide.

 The Importance of National Suicide Prevention Month